aiedu-courses/eda_and_dev_tools/datasets/README.md

 `Rings` - integer -  +1.5 gives the age in years (target)

-Link to the description of the original dataset: https://archive.ics.uci.edu/dataset/1/abalone
+[Link](https://archive.ics.uci.edu/dataset/1/abalone) to the description of the original dataset.

 ## Shoppers

 **Online Shoppers Purchasing Intention Dataset**

 The `Revenue` attribute can be used as the class label.